U.S. brings back climate change website detailing ongoing threats

 Heat waves across the country are more frequent, more intense, and last longer.
 Wildfires are burning more land.
 The East and Gulf Coasts are flooding more often, while ice sheets are disappearing and sea levels are rising.

-The figures are collected on the Environmental Protection Agency's climate indicators website here, which pulls data from more than 50 different organizations but had gone stale after Trump officials stopped updating it.
+The figures are collected on the Environmental Protection Agency'sclimate indicators website, which pulls data from more than 50 different organizations but had gone stale after Trump officials stopped updating it.
 In addition to releasing fresh numbers on Wednesday, the organization added new measurements including heat wave data, permafrost temperatures and residential energy use.

 EPA Administrator Michael Regan called the relaunch "long overdue," and said in a statement, "We now have additional data and a new set of indicators that show climate change has become even more evident, stronger, and extreme – as has the imperative that we take meaningful action."